MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 - You want to use the on-premises NVA and advertise `0.0.0.0/0` from the on-premises environment.
 - You already have or will have ExpressRoute between on-premises datacenters and Azure, with Global Reach enabled.
-- You need public-facing http(s) or L4 inbound services.
+- You need public-facing HTTP/S or L4 inbound services.

 Internet egress traffic inspection is handled on-premises.
 The secured Azure Virtual WAN hub does the traffic inspection between Azure VMware Solution and Azure Virtual Network.